idpadt/Tutorial_1_Adv_Programming/README.md

 However, if i have completed it, i assume it would met the definition of CI/CD.
 Because the CI (continuous integration) part is greatly helped by Github actions and SonarCloud.
 And the CD (continuous deployment) part is helped by Koyeb.
 Because i choose to be push based (ie do the CI and CD when i push to the main repository), integrating and deploying my code becomes automated.

+## Tutorial 3
+### Reflection
+1. Explain what principles you apply to your project!
+  - **Single Responsibility Principle (SRP)** :**a class should have a singular responsibility.**
+    Although simple, this principle is more nuanced.
+It's difficult to determine what methods are considered the same responsibility.
+Example, can create, update, and delete be in the same class and still adhere to SRP?
+Is it not all data manipulation?
+    Overall, i think my code is quite following SRP.
+  - **Open-Closed Principle (OCP) : **software artifact should be open for extension but closed for modification**** I'm quite certain i followed OCP :)
+  - **Liskov Substitution Principle (LSP) : Child classes must be substitutable for their parent classes** Not too difficult considering the project doesn't have many child classes
+  - **Interface Segregation Principle (ISP) : Don't force to implement an interface that is irrelevant** Not too hard, to determine what interfaces are too complex and can be separated to be more specialized.
+  - **Dependency Inversions Principle (DIP): Classes should depend on interface or abstract classes and not concrete classes**
+    Not as bad as i thought, although it produces many more interfaces.

+2. Explain the advantages of applying SOLID principles to your project with examples.
+- Easier to maintain
+- Easier to scale
+- Easier to test
+- Flexible
+- More modular, i.e. reusable
+3. Explain the disadvantages of not applying SOLID principles to your project with examples.
+- Code rigidity
+- Increased complexity
+- Difficulty in testing
+- Reduced Reusability